vivid-inc/ash-ra-template/DEVELOP.md

 ## Along the path to ART version 1.0 and beyond

 ### Next:
+- Allow the batch specification `templates` argument to also accept quoted functions, in addition to stringified file paths.
+Fuctions will be called with the batch as their first argument and are expected to return a seq of render jobs.
 - `watch` command: Tolerate failure on the first full pass.
 This might be accomplished by first entering watch mode, then queueing a full render.
 - CLI option to either fail command by first attempting the entire batch then reporting exit code (default, consistent with `watch`), or at first render error `--fail-fast` (applicable only for `render`, not `watch`).